KunyuHe/Udacity-courses/Data Structure and Algorithms Nanodegree/Projects/Data Structures/Problem 1 - LRU Cache/README.md

 # Design

-The problem requires our cache implementation to not only store the values, but also track the relative order of the user operations in order to figure out which entry to remove as the least recently used entry when our cache reaches its capacity.
+The problem requires our cache implementation to not only map the keys to the values, but also track the relative order of the user operations in order to figure out which entry to remove as the least recently used entry when our cache reaches its capacity.

 The data structure we used to implement the cache is a linked list.
 We can track the order by prepending the most recently used entry to the head and remove the least recently used entry at the tail when the cache memory reaches its limit.
 When a user operation happens to any nodes except for the head node, we can mark it as the most recently used entry by removing it and prepending it to our linked list.